pfmoore/pylaunch-old/README.md

 The script name must be the same as the basename of the launcher.
 If the launcher name ends in "w", the "w" is removed before locating the script (the "w" indicates the GUI version of the launcher) and the "w" form of the script extension is checked for.
+Note that whether to use the "w" version is based purely on the launcher name, no check is made that the "w" launcher is actually a GUI executable.
+So if you want a GUI command that doesn't end in "w" you can simply rename the launcher and not use the "w" form of script name.

 The script is found based on the following priority:

 1. Appended zip
 2. Standalone zipapp (extension ```.pyz[w]```)
-3. Standalone script
+3. Standalone script (extension ```.py[w]```)
 4. Standalone zipapp (extension ```.zip```)

 You can save a number of launchers with their associated scripts